sckissel/DSC-Custom-QuickStart-Win10/README.md

 ### [ApplyLockedLGPO.ps1](https://github.com/sckissel/DSC-Custom-QuickStart-Win10/blob/master/Scheduled%20Tasks/LGPO/ApplyLockedLGPO.ps1)

-PowerShell script to apply Local Group Policy settings for users during Scheduled Task at logon.
+PowerShell script to apply Local Group Policy settings for users during Scheduled Task at logon and on a recurring basis to configure HKEY Current User registry keys.
+PowerShell DSC by itself was not designed to handle Current User registry keys.
+This may be an acceptable workaround.

 ### [LGPO.exe](https://github.com/sckissel/DSC-Custom-QuickStart-Win10/blob/master/Scheduled%20Tasks/LGPO/LGPO.exe)